OptimalBits/fowl/README.md

 Fowl provides a low level API based on keypaths for describing documents and its properties following CRUD semantics.

+Fowl aims to be a low level document layer that can be used by other to provide higher level features such as schemas, models, validation, etc.

 All asynchronous operations return A+ compliant promises (provided by whenjs).

+##Contribute

+Do you like Fowl and want to bring it up to the next level?
+Do not hesitate to clone the project and start contributing to it! :)

 ##Install